Battle of Ridaniya: Description of the battle

 The following night, Tuman reappeared and with his Bedouin allies took possession of the weakly garrisoned city, and at daylight drove back the Ottomans with great loss.
 The approaches were entrenched, and the Friday service once more solemnized in name of the Egyptian Sultan.
 But at midnight the enemy again returned in overpowering force, scattered the Mamluks into their hiding-places, while the Sultan fled across the Nile to Giza, and eventually found refuge in Upper Egypt.

 Satisfied with this victory, Selim I returning again to his island had a red and white flag in token of amnesty hoisted over his tent.
 The Mamluks, however, were excluded from it.
 They were ruthlessly pursued, proclamation made that any sheltering them would be put to death, and 800 thus discovered were beheaded.
 Many citizens were spared at the entreaty of the Caliph, who now occupied a more prominent place than ever under the Egyptian Sultanate.
 The son of Sultan Al-Ashraf Qansuh al-Ghawri was received with distinction and granted the College founded by the Sultan his father as a dwelling-place.

 Soon after, the amnesty was extended to all the hidden Emirs, who as they appeared were upbraided by Selim I, and then distributed in cells throughout the Citadel.
 Emir Janbirdi al-Ghazali who fought bravely at the Battle of Ridanieh, but now cast himself at Selim's feet, was alone received with honor and even given a command to fight against the Bedouins.
-There is a great diversity of opinion as to when Janbirdi either openly or by collusion took the Turkish side.
+There is a great diversity of opinion as to when Janbirdi either openly or by collusion took the Ottoman side.
 The presumption is that he was faithful up to the Battle of Ridanieh, and then seeing the cause hopeless retired and went over to the Ottomans about the end of January.
 Having strongly garrisoned the Citadel, Selim I now took up his residence there, and for security had a detachment quartered at the foot of the great entrance gate.